slackapi/bolt-python/docs/_advanced/global_middleware.md

 ---

 <div class="section-content">
-Global middleware is run for all incoming events, before any listener middleware.
+Global middleware is run for all incoming requests, before any listener middleware.
 You can add any number of global middleware to your app by passing middleware functions to `app.use()`.
 Middleware functions are called with the same arguments as listeners, with an additional `next()` function.

 Both global and listener middleware must call `next()` to pass control of the execution chain to the next middleware.
 </div>